Core i3-13100E vs Core i7-8700K

 So, is Core i3-13100E better than Core i7-8700K?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Core i7-8700K is ahead with a 19.5% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Core i3-13100E pulls ahead with 1.1% better PassMark.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Core i3-13100E is the better fit.
+For streaming, content creation, and heavier multitasking, Core i3-13100E is the stronger fit.
 You are getting 1.1% better PassMark, backed by 4 cores and 8 threads.

 Which one is the smarter buy today, not just the cheaper CPU?